hristomanos/HoverCarAssociation/README.md

 In HoverCar Association, managers deal with the following cases:

-  * Changing scenes from the Main menu to either of the two game modes
+  * Changing scenes from the main menu to either of the two game modes
   * Counting down before the start of the game and updating the UI
   * Keeping score and updating the UI
   * Resetting the ball and player positions when a goal has been scored